What

 locally.
 The surgery is performed by wrapping parts of

-the stomach (i.e. gastric fundus
+the stomach (i.e. gastric fundus )

-prevents the refluxed stomach content to come into
+This intervention prevents the refluxed stomach content

-significant downsides; postoperative side effects are
+surgery has significant downsides; postoperative side

-common and include difficulty with belching, dysphagia,
+effects are common and include difficulty with belching,

-diarrhea and increased flatulence.
-Moreover, although
+dysphagia, diarrhea and increased flatulence.
+Moreover,

-occur in approximately one of 1,000
+can occur in approximately one of 1,000

 patients.

-medications are focused at achieving temporary relief by
+GERD medications are focused at

-tackling the digestive system impairments related to
+system impairments related to acid reflux.
+Antacids, for

-neutralizing the acidity in the esophagus, while PPI
+example, are aimed at neutralizing the acidity in the

-Unfortunately, most medications are merely aimed at
+the stomach.
+Unfortunately, most medications are merely

-tackling GERD’s symptoms, while neglecting the
+aimed at tackling GERD's symptoms, while neglecting the

 underlying causes.
 This is why acid medications work